25 years ago

 The importance of those economic fundamentals has been reinforced by the fact that they are enabling New Zealand to weather the worst of the current global recession better than many other nations, and they leave this country well placed when the economic downturn does end.

-I've never heard a protectionist explain how NZ managed to have the lowest level of in the and also the lowest level of tariffs.
+I’ve never heard a protectionist explain how NZ managed to have the lowest level of unemployment in the OECD and also the lowest level of tariffs.
 Tariffs do not protect jobs in the long-term – they keep resources in inefficent areas of the economy.